monoscape/monoscape/README.md

 Monoscape
 ==========
-Monoscape is an open source, Mono Platform as a Service (PaaS) Cloud solution.
-It has a complete software stack for deploying and managing applications in the cloud with automatic load balancing and scaling features.
+Monoscape is an open source Platform as a Service (PaaS) cloud solution.
+It has a complete software stack for deploying and managing applications in the cloud with automatic load balancing, auto-scaling and monitoring features.

 Prerequisites
 --------------